zsparal/api-documentation/source/orders/migrate-to-orders.rst

 further payments to the order to give your customer a second chance to pay for the order.

-If you want to know if your customer canceled the first payment, you will need to retrieve the payment together with the order instead of just the order by adding ``?embed=payments`` to the Get Order API request.
+If you want to know if your customer canceled the first payment, you will need to retrieve the payment together with the order instead of just the order by adding ``?embed=payments`` to the *Get order* endpoint request.
 You can then find the status of the first payment under ``_embedded.payments.0.status``.

 Canceling an order should be done from your backend.
-You can use the :doc:`Cancel Order API
+You can use the :doc:`Cancel order endpoint
 </reference/v2/orders-api/cancel-order>`.

 Retrieving available payment methods